Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion

 Formally, given the normalized node embeddings \(\{\boldsymbol{z}_i\}_{i=1}^N\), we define the \emph{uniformity loss} as the squared \(\ell_2\)-norm of their empirical mean:

 This loss directly penalizes deviations from a zero-centered distribution, as a uniform spread of unit vectors on the hypersphere implies that their vector average approaches the origin in high dimensions.
-By minimizing \(\mathcal{L}_{\mathrm{unif}}\), the model is encouraged to push embeddings apart in a balanced manner, mitigating over-smoothing and enhancing the overall discriminability and information capacity of the latent space.
-This approach aligns with established principles in hyperspherical representation learning, where centering the embeddings promotes maximal entropy and prevents collapse~\cite{wang2020understanding}.
+By minimizing $\mathcal{L}_{\mathrm{unif}}$, the model is encouraged to push embeddings apart in a balanced manner, effectively maximizing the system's representational entropy and preventing it from descending into a degenerate state of \emph{Thermal Death}.
+This approach ensures that the global distribution remains high-entropy, thereby mitigating over-smoothing and enhancing the overall discriminability and information capacity of the latent space.
+This approach aligns with established principles in hyperspherical representation learning, where centering the embeddings on the hypersphere promotes maximal entropic diversity and prevents representational collapse~\cite{wang2020understanding}.